The Western Plains Zoo is a ’must see’ if you are in Dubbo. The animals are free to roam in large exhibits, not your usual cages.

 Click here to find out more about some of the individual Exhibits.

 The tiger at Western Plains Zoo, Dubbo!
-It’s hard to catch the tiger on the move, on warm days they like to sit round a fair bit – but here’s a good shot of a tiger on the move.
+It’s hard to catch the tiger on the move, on warm days they like to sit around a fair bit – but here’s a good shot of a tiger on the move.

 The giraffes are great – so gentle and graceful.
 They are fairly active and can be seen strolling around and snacking on tree leaves.
 Here is a giraffe showing off her height!